Get a DEXA Scan in Alexandria, VA / DC Area

 How do I get started?

 Contact us to schedule an appointment at our Nutrition Assessment Center at our Alexandria Virginia Office.
 We perform DEXA SCANS on Wednesdays between 10 and 3.
-At this time we will also take your weight, height and measurements.
-Metabolism Testing and Micronutrient Testing can also be assessed at this time, just let our receptionist know so she can schedule you appropriately.
+At this time we will also take your weight, height, and measurements.
+Metabolism Testing and Micronutrient Testing can also be performed at the same time as your DEXA scan.
+During a nutrition counseling session with the scan, a licensed dietitian nutritionist will provide you with a detailed description and calorie and macronutrient breakdown to help you meet your weight and body composition goals.
+If you do not choose to do a nutrition counseling session with the scan, your DEXA report will be sent to you by email with a detailed explanation of your results.